-Vehicle and Asset Management
+Vehicle & Asset Management

 The Department of General Services Vehicle and Asset Management Division is responsible for the acquisition, management, and disposal of state vehicles utilized by state departments, offices, and agencies.